Nyctibatrachus jog

-The Jog night frog or Jog's night frog (Nyctibatrachus jog) is one of 34 species of nocturnal frogs in the genus Nyctibatrachus.
-It is found exclusively in the Western Ghats, India, and both sexes share the responsibility of watching over the eggs.
+Nyctibatrachus jog, the Jog's night frog or the Jog wrinkled frog, is a species of frog in the family Nyctibatrachidae.
+It is endemic to the Western Ghats of India.

+It is one of 34 species of nocturnal frogs in the genus Nyctibatrachus.

 Description

-N. jog grows to a length of 32 to 39 mm.
+Nyctibatrachus jog grows to a length of 32 to 39 mm.
 It is a plump frog, with a wide, short head, and a skin fold from the eye to the shoulder.
 The fore legs are very short and the hands are large, with broad discs on the finger tips.
 The hind legs are longer and the feet have partially webbed toes and disc-like toe pads.
 The colour of the dorsal surface is black with grey markings and the limbs are grey with dark bands.
 The throat region is reddish-brown and the belly is pale grey.
 The male has reddish-brown femoral glands on his hind legs and a vocal sac that inflates sidewards.